 All meeting agendas (for council, committees and community boards) are distributed electronically one week before the meeting and all elected members are expected to have read and made necessary investigative work to understand all agenda items ahead of the meeting.
-Depending on the complexity of the agenda items, that can be a time-consuming task.
+These agendas can be a few hundred pages long, so councillors also need to make time to read and understand these.
+Agenda items can include submissions from members of the public received during consultations, external reports from consultants, petitions from members of the public, and recommendations agreed at committee meetings.